Artificial intelligence software solutions are deceptive.

 Initial support and training is absolutely needed, but when vendors aren't used to stepping in at the moment you need them most, how will you ensure success when the stress of "S2" hits?

-Our software is a blank slate until it is configured to solve specific problems.
+Our ai document extraction software is a blank slate until it is configured to solve specific problems.
 Since we have an intimate understanding of how to work in it, this company asked us to do something different.